Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Discussion

-VI) Finally, although the focus of this paper is the lightlike FF with $q^2=0$, the master bootstrap method can be used to compute the four-point FF with general $q^2\neq0$.
-Although the master integrals are not fully known analytically, one can still apply the master-bootstrap method numerically with high precision, using \emph{e.g.}~AMFlow package \cite{Liu:2022chg}.
-In particular, the $q^2=0$ result provides essential input to bootstrap the general $q^2\neq0$ cases.

 .3cm {\it Acknowledgments.} It is a pleasure to thank Qingjun Jin, Guanda Lin, Junbao Wu, Siyuan Zhang, Hua-Xing Zhu, and in particular Song He for discussion and correspondence.
-This work is supported in part by the National Natural Science Foundation of China (Grants No.~12175291, 11935013, 12047503, 12047502, 11947301).
+This work is supported in part by the National Natural Science Foundation of China (Grants No.~12175291, 11935013, 12047503, 12247103) and by the CAS under Grants No.~YSBR-101.
 We also thank the support of the HPC Cluster of ITP-CAS.